astropy/astropy/docs/nddata/ccddata.rst

     >>> ccd = CCDData.read('my_file.fits', unit="adu")  # doctest: +SKIP

-If there is a unit in the FITS file (in the ``BUNIT`` keyword), that will be used, but a unit explicitly provided in ``read`` will override any unit in the FITS file.
+If there is a unit in the FITS file (in the ``BUNIT`` keyword), that will be used, but explicitly providing a unit in ``read`` will override any unit in the FITS file.

 There is no restriction at all on what the unit can be -- any unit in